robertwtucker/spt-charts/README.md

 > helm upgrade --install test-release hello
 ```

-Using the `install` parameter with the `upgrade` command creates a new deployment if one does not already exist.
+Using the `--install` parameter with the `upgrade` command creates a new deployment if one does not already exist.
 Otherwise, it applies changes (if any) to the existing deployment.

 For more information about using Helm and commands available, please see the [Helm documentation](https://helm.sh/docs/intro/using_helm/).